gyng/nowplaying-widget/README.md

 # np-widget

-Now Playing desktop widget for Windows.
+Shows the currently playing track in a themable widget on Windows.

 Download: check the [releases page](https://github.com/gyng/np-widget/releases).